Enrique1987/databricks/01_02_Data_Engineer_Professional/Data-Enginner-Professional-Theorie.md

 	- Other metadata
 - Should be append only(batch or streaming)
 - Plan ahead if data must be deleted for regulatory purposes
+	- Retain all records when possible
+	- Soft-deletes if necessary
+	- Hard-deletes may be required by regulatory processes.

 ### Promoting to Silver

+**Silver Layer**
+- Easier to query than the non-curated Bronzed
+	- Data is clean
+	- Transactions have ACID guarantees
+- Represent the "Enterprise Data Model"
+- Captures the full history of business action modeled
+	- Each record processes is preserved
+	- All records can be efficiently queried

 ### Gold Query Layer